wacncontent/CustomizeTool/removeCommentOutput2/includes/howto-get-connectioninfo-mongolab.md

 **This URI contains your database user name and password.
 Treat it as sensitive information and do not share it.**

-You can retrieve this URI in the Azure Management Portal using the following steps:
+You can retrieve this URI in the Azure Portal using the following steps:

 1. Select **Add-ons**.
 ![AddonsButton][button-addons]